-2020 disrupted even the best laid marketing plans and gave rise to lasting impacts and shifts in consumer behavior.
-Who better to turn to for advice on how to pivot with agility than the newsroom?
+2020 disrupted even the best laid marketing plans and gave rise to shifts in consumer behavior and values that will last well into 2021.
+In a time where marketers are expected to have a voice that moves at the speed of news — who better to turn to for advice than the newsroom?

 2020 was a year like no other, impacting everything and everyone across the globe — including brands and businesses worldwide.
 As marketers, we had a front row seat to major shifts in content consumption and buying habits.
 As we watched our customers’ world change, a constant emerged: the need for quick, reliable, trustworthy, and competitive information.